30 Best Reference Letter Examples [Guide & Writing Tips]

 Include your contact details for follow-up

-The writer should be sure to conclude the reference letter by providing his/her contact information, that is, if he/she had not provided it on the letterhead.
+The writer should be sure to conclude it by providing his/her contact information, that is, if he/she had not provided it on the letterhead.
 The writer should also offer to answer any questions or clarify any points made about the candidate.
 This indicates the writer’s confidence in the information provided.

 The writer should thank the recipient for their time and consideration